Jump to the quick list↴

 If you want something a little more hands-free, the PowerPress Industrial-Quality Heat Press Machine is a brilliant option.
 Instead of having to lift the whole press, simply pull down the lever.
 It's perfect for professional use, and the 38.1 x 38.1 cm is perfect for even larger tasks.

 The LCD control board goes up to 235°C and you can control the timer with the touch of a button.
 Using the dial at the back of the machine you can also adjust the pressure, which is great for printing items of different sizes and shapes.

 Cricut's latest gadget is the Cricut Mug Press.
 While it's a lot less versatile than some heat press machines, it's designed to do one thing and do it (very) well.
 The Cricut Mug Press works for a range of mug sizes: 350-470ml, but you can only use it on compatible mugs and with compatible Infusible Ink sheets.

 You can control the Mug Press completely remotely.
 It comes with a USB cord so it can be set up once, and then you can monitor it with Cricut software and work in tandem with your Joy or Maker to design your mugs before you heat press them.

 In our Cricut Mug Press review we found this particular heat press was easy to use and delivered consistent results time and again.
 We also discovered you can use cheaper non-Cricut mugs with the machine, but the official ones always worked well.
 The connection to Cricut Design Space and need for a Cricut cutting machine, such as a Cricut Joy or Cricut Explore 3, means this is more of an add-on than a machine.

-The best heat press machine: UK
+The best heat press for sublimation